ederlealsilva/Convert-NAVTxtObjectsToAL/README.md

 [Convert-NAVTxtObjectsToAL](https://github.com/ederlealsilva/Convert-NAVTxtObjectsToAL) uses a powershell script to help you convert Microsoft Dynamics NAV Txt Objects To AL Syntax

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The [Convert-NAVTxtObjectsToAL](https://github.com/ederlealsilva/Convert-NAVTxtObjectsToAL) allows you with one run doing the following tasks.
+The [Convert-NAVTxtObjectsToAL](https://github.com/ederlealsilva/Convert-NAVTxtObjectsToAL) allows you with a unique execution to perform the following tasks.
 * Export the objects from a database
 * Split all the objects
 * Convert the txt objects to AL